huggingface/huggingface_hub/docs/hub/how-to-downstream.md

+---
+title: How to download files from the Hub
+---

 # How to integrate downstream utilities in your library

 Utilities that allow your library to download files from the Hub are referred to as *downstream* utilities.
 This guide introduces additional downstream utilities you can integrate with your library, or use separately on their own.
 You will learn how to: